crate/crate/docs/general/builtins/table-functions.rst

 .. contents::
    :local:

 .. _table-functions-scalar:

 Scalar functions
 ================

-:ref:`A scalar function <scalar>`, when used in the ``FROM`` clause in place of a relation, will result in a table of one row and one column, containing the :ref:`scalar value <gloss-scalar>` returned from the function.
+A :ref:`scalar function <scalar-functions>`, when used in the ``FROM`` clause in place of a relation, will result in a table of one row and one column, containing the :ref:`scalar value <gloss-scalar>` returned from the function.

 ::